-The second most common mistake seen in the job seekers is a lack of knowledge about the company or insufficient knowledge of the job profile one has applied for.
+The second most common mistake made in an interview is a lack of knowledge about the company or insufficient knowledge of the job profile one has applied for.
 One should be proficient of the different career paths in depth, the required skills for the particular job or what it takes him to stand out.
 One should also take time to research about what the industry is or the company or might be the people as well.

 3. The Happy Go Lucky Charms:

 It is obvious when you get nervous during an interview; making face alike a sad minion will not work out.
 Every one of us is familiar with the emojis then why don’t we all select the best out of them?